THE MANGUM TRACK CLUB and RacENC PROUDLY PRESENT

 running in the dark, perhaps you should not come.
 We really have seen everything listed in the waiver

 There is no online entry for this event.
-Register by clicking the appropriate link below for a paper entry and
+Register by clicking the link below for a paper entry and instructions.

 The Mangum Track Club

 The race director reserves the right to change or update details of this event at any time.
-There will be no
+Packet pickup will

 The members of Bethel Baptist Church are again cooking for us.
 There will be both vegetarian and regular